albn-itu/uni-notes/semester-11/exam-plan.md

 (S=Syllabus, Q=Example Question)

-- [ ] Week 1: What is Data Oriented Design?
+- [x] Week 1: What is Data Oriented Design?
-    - [ ] S: DOD benefits
+    - [x] S: DOD benefits
-    - [ ] Q: What are the differences between Array of Structs (AOS) and SOA (Structure of Arrays) and how do they relate to how memory can be structured in a DOD way?
-- [ ] Week 2: Hardware and DOD
+- [x] Week 2: Hardware and DOD
-    - [ ] S: Memory patterns used in DOD (Array of Structs vs Structure of Arrays)
+    - [x] S: Memory patterns used in DOD (Array of Structs vs Structure of Arrays)
-    - [ ] S: Memory layout in Unity ECS (Chunks)
-    - [ ] S: Cache structure and benefits of cache
+    - [x] S: Cache structure and benefits of cache
-    - [ ] S: Threads and cores in modern CPU architecture
+    - [x] S: Threads and cores in modern CPU architecture
-    - [ ] S: Temporal and spatial locality of data
+    - [x] S: Temporal and spatial locality of data
-    - [ ] S: Von Neumann architecture and Von Neumann bottleneck
+    - [x] S: Von Neumann architecture and Von Neumann bottleneck
+    - [x] Q: What are the differences between Array of Structs (AOS) and SOA (Structure of Arrays) and how do they relate to how memory can be structured in a DOD way?
     - [ ] Q: How does the cache work in most modern CPU architectures?
 What are cache hits and misses?
 - [ ] Week 3: Entity Component Systems
+    - [ ] S: Memory layout in Unity ECS (Chunks)
     - [ ] S: Unity ECS (entities, components, systems, archetypes, queries)
     - [ ] Q: Explain what an ECS component is - how is it different, say, from a Monobehaviour Unity component?
     - [ ] Q: What is a structural change in Unity ECS?